antoniogiacomelli/RK01/README.md

 This repository is the first public RK01 source drop.

-For design details read the [Whitepaper](RK01-white-paper.pdf) and/or the [Blog](https://rkernel0.org/rk01-user-kernel-and-memory-domain-boundaries/).
+For design details read the [Blog](https://rkernel0.org/rk01-user-kernel-and-memory-domain-boundaries/).

 ## Delivered Supported Targets